nsg/immich-distribution/README.md

 ## Design

-This package will keep to the spirit of Immich, but I will not be identical with the official Docker Compose-based installation.
+This package will keep to the spirit of Immich, but I will similar but not identical with the official Docker Compose-based installation.

+## Postgres

+* Postgres only allows authorized connections over TCP.
+* To access the database without a password use `sudo immich-distribution.psql`.
+* Execute `sudo snap get immich-distribution database-password` to see the password, user is `postgres`.
+* Immich uses a database called `immich`.

+## Redis

+* Allows unauthorized connections
+* Only listen (and allows) connections from localhost